Schrodingdong/Zeta-functions/README.md

 ## Requirements
 - The User should define functions in a supported language, which will be defined as a "Zeta Function"
 - A Zeta function should instanciate a container to execute the function
-- The container lingers for 1 minute before stopping if no activity is detected
+- The container lingers for 5 minute before stopping if no activity is detected
+    - The requests should have a header `X-Container-ID`, to identify the container to referesh its IDLE timeout counter
 - Concurrency: Each user will have their containers separated from the other ones
 - Auto-scalability: If there is to much load on a container, make sure to scale it horizontally
-- Function Design:
-    - The default function name should be: `main_handler`
-    - The function should always return a dict object
-    - the function params should be static
-- Image Design:
-    - The container should already have the functino upon its instanciation.
-    - The container sits in an IDLE state until an external activity (http request) triggers the execution of the file